 - A compromis de vente can also contain a clause called a “clause de dédit” (retraction clause) which enables the seller and/or the purchaser to cancel the sale without giving a reason, in return for leaving the other party an agreed-upon amount.
 However, this practice is very rare.

-Whatever you choose, you will have to sign the final deed at the notaire’s office.
+Whatever you choose, you will have to sign the final deed of sale at the notaire’s office.
 I strongly advise choosing your own notaire (in which case the fees are split between all the notaires involved), not because of any possible dishonesty on the part of a notaire, but simply because you will always have an unbiased opinion.

 My second recommendation is to make sure you understand EVERYTHING in the deed of sale (which you can request beforehand).
 Some real estate agents are competent to explain all the details.
-Otherwise you can call on a certified translator who can also be present during the sale.
+Otherwise you can call on a sworn translator who can also be present during the sale.

 For all inquiries, please contact Rosemary Kneipp at firstname.lastname@example.org or phone 06 76 41 99 43.